Alvanosh/ALUVENGEANCE/README.md

 - 🧠 Creator of tools like **KORATTYSEC-ALUGUARD**, **ALUCRACKER**, **ALUDEFENDER**
 - 🌍 [Website](https://alvanosh.info) • [GitHub](https://github.com/Alvanosh)
 - 💬 Passionate about ethical hacking, security automation, and making the internet a safer space.
 ---

-##⚠️ Disclaimer:
-ALUVENGEANCE is created for educational purposes and legal penetration testing only.
-Misuse of this tool can lead to criminal charges.
-Use responsibly, stay ethical.

----
-“Strike first.
-Strike smart.
-Stay ethical.”
-This isn’t just a toolset — it’s a philosophy.
----
 ## 🛠️ Installation